warriorstar-orion/avulto/README.md

 [Avulto][] is a Python library for working in the BYOND environment.
-Its goal is to provide a straightforward Python API which leverages the [SpacemanDMM][] and potentially other community libraries.
+Its goal is to provide a straightforward Python API which leverages the [SpacemanDMM][] and other community libraries.

 Its primary use cases are to easily

-- read and modify map files
+- read and modify map (`.dmm`) files
-- parse and read icon files
+- read, modify, and create icon (`.dmi`) files
-- read the source tree and provide reflection data.
+- inspect and walk BYOND reflection data and ASTs

 [Avulto]: https://github.com/warriorstar-orion/avulto
 [SpacemanDMM]: https://github.com/SpaceManiac/SpacemanDMM